MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy.md

 An update policy is subject to the same restrictions and best practices as regular ingestion.
 The policy scales-out according to the cluster size, and is more efficient when handling bulk ingestion.
 ::: moniker-end
 :::moniker range="microsoft-fabric"
 An update policy is subject to the same restrictions and best practices as regular ingestion.
-The policy scales-out according to the eventhouse size, and is more efficient when handling bulk ingestion.
+The policy scales-out according to the Eventhouse size, and is more efficient when handling bulk ingestion.
 ::: moniker-end

 > [!NOTE]